polyium/.github/profile/README.md

 ## Open-Source

-See our public repositories for officially supported and maintained codebases!
+See our public repositories for our officially supported and maintained codebases!
 We use these same projects in various applications and internal tooling.

 We're always open to contributions and discussion.